daoneandonly/web-app-from-scratch-18-19/README.md

 - [x] Changing requested set and cards through input field
 - [x] Adding search functionality through names
 - [x] Adding routing to go from set view to single card
+- [x] Adding search functionality through multiple fields (Name, text, type)

 ### Upcomming features

-- [ ] Adding search functionality through multiple fields (Name, attack, type)
 - [ ] Changing sets through a dropdown or overview
 - [ ] Searching through the entire database by name
 - [ ] Show other cards by the same name in the detail page